The Footsteps of Jesus

 saw them commence the journey, and we thought they started well.
 But

 where are they now?
 Where?
-The tears of their friends—the sighs of their
+The tears of their friends — the sighs of their

-ministers—the triumphs of the enemy, answer the question!
+ministers — the triumphs of the enemy, answer the question!
 From the way of

-it, to turn from the holy commandment delivered unto them.
+known it, to turn from the holy commandment delivered unto them.

 How striking is the figure which the prophet employs in